LogtalkDotOrg/logtalk3/contributions/NOTES.md

 * `verdi_neruda`
 	Contributed by: Victor Lagerkvist

-	This folder contains a a meta-interpreter collection that includes both top-down and bottom-up search strategies.
+	This folder contains a meta-interpreter collection that includes both top-down and bottom-up search strategies.
 	See the `verdi_neruda/README.md` file for details.